 If you don’t have a list, then this is the right time to build an email list.

-Don’t procrastinate building your list, because more than 90% of total visitors won’t ever come back to your site.
+Don’t procrastinate building your list because more than 90% of total visitors won’t ever come back to your site.

-But, if you captured their contact details (ex: email, name), you would be able to let them know every time published a new article or updated an older one.
+But, if you captured their contact details (ex: email, name), you would be able to let them know every time they published a new article or updated an older one.

 I personally use Gist to send broadcast emails and automate converting readers into customers’ processes.